ory/hydra/README.md

 Now you know which credentials you need to use.
 Next, we log in.

-**Note:** If you are using docker toolbox, please use the ip address provided by `docker-machine ip default` as cluster url host.
+**Note:** If you are using docker toolbox, please use the IP address provided by `docker-machine ip default` as the cluster URL host.

 ```
 $ hydra connect